GoogleCloudPlatform/terraform-google-alloy-db/README.md

 }
 ```

-- Usage of this module for creating a AlloyDB Cluster with a primary instance
+- Usage of this module for creating a AlloyDB Cluster with a primary instance and a read replica instance

 ```hcl
 module "alloy-db" {